Top US universities raced to become global campuses. Under Trump, it's becoming a liability

 Like other prestigious U.S. universities, Harvard for years has been cashing in on its global cache to recruit the world’s best students.
 Now, the booming international enrollment has left colleges vulnerable to a new line of attack from President Donald Trump.
 The president has begun to use his control over the nation’s borders as leverage in his fight to reshape American higher education.

 Trump’s latest salvo against Harvard uses a broad federal law to bar foreign students from entering the country to attend the campus in Cambridge, Massachusetts.
-His order applies only to Harvard, but it poses a threat to other universities his administration has targeted as hotbeds of liberalism in need of reform.
+His proclamation applies only to Harvard, and a federal judge late Thursday temporarily blocked it.
+But Trump's order poses a threat to other universities his administration has targeted as hotbeds of liberalism in need of reform.

 It’s rattling campuses under federal scrutiny, including Columbia University, where foreign students make up 40% of the campus.
 As the Trump administration stepped up reviews of new student visas last week, a group of Columbia faculty and alumni raised concerns over Trump’s gatekeeping powers.